Bearsampp/module-apache/.gradle-docs/REMOTE_PROPERTIES_SUPPORT.md

 ## Overview

-The Gradle build system now supports fetching Apache version information from the remote `apache.properties` file hosted in the modules-untouched repository.
-This allows building Apache versions that are not yet listed in the local `releases.properties` file.
+The Gradle build system fetches Apache version information directly from the remote `apache.properties` file hosted in the modules-untouched repository.
+The local `releases.properties` file has been **removed** in favor of this centralized, dynamic approach.

 ## Remote Properties URL